 1. Be concise: There’s a big difference in the perceived quality of a 25-second answer vs. a 45-second answer.
 Getting straight to the point—while making sure you cover all the important material—conveys confidence.
 More importantly, you need to maintain interest.
 You need to earn the partners’ attention, and the easiest way to do so is in direct, concise answers that don’t meander.

-2. Convey your big three: The interview goes by in a blur, and you don’t want to walk out having left out a major selling point of your company.
+2. Convey your big three: YC interviews go by in a blur, and you don’t want to walk out having left out a major selling point of your startup.
 To prevent this, write down three important things that you must convey.
 If they don’t come up organically, guide the conversation in that direction.

 3. Don’t get defensive: You’re being interviewed by people who have evaluated hundreds or thousands of startups.
 When you get defensive about a question, you’ll come across as someone who can’t process constructive criticism.
 Instead of being defensive, show that you’ve thought about it—or can do the homework to better answer it.
 A few weak answers can be passable, but defensiveness will be seen as a negative trait.